Ryoo, Hyung Don Department of Cell Biology, New York University School of Medicine, New York, New York.

 - Exploiting apoptosis for treatment of cancer

-One of the major forms of cell death in animals, often referred to as programmed cell death.
-Apoptosis is defined by a specific change in cell morphology, followed by the engulfment of the cell corpse by phagocytes (Fig. 1).
+Programmed cell death triggered by extracellular signals or genetically determined events and carried out by physiological processes within the cell.
+Apoptosis is one of the major forms of cell death in multicellular organisms (necrosis is the other form).
+Also referred to as programmed cell death, apoptosis is defined by specific changes in cell morphology, followed by the engulfment of the cell corpse by phagocytes (Fig. 1).
 Often, the death of certain cells through apoptosis enhances the overall health of an individual.
-The term originates from a Greek word that means “to fall,” as happens to the foliage of tree leaves in autumn, which helps the tree's survival.
+The term apoptosis originates from a Greek word that means "to fall," as happens to the foliage of tree leaves in autumn, which helps the tree's survival.
 Defects in apoptosis are associated with a large number of diseases in humans.
 The most notable of these diseases are cancers.
-See also: Cancer (medicine); Cell (biology); Oncology
+See also: Cancer; Cell (biology); Death; Oncology

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 45 Nobel Prize winners.

 MORE THAN 8700 articles covering all major scientific disciplines and encompassing the McGraw-Hill Encyclopedia of Science & Technology and McGraw-Hill Yearbook of Science & Technology